 In the real world, the skulls had that appearance because they were from members of a community that practiced artificial cranial deformation.

-This is achieved by exerting force on a child's skull before it fully hardens, and there's a number of theories.
+This is achieved by exerting force on a child's skull before it fully hardens.

-So, when we were talking here a little bit about the trajectory of Alex's relationship with David Icke, I think when you're listening to this episode, it becomes painfully clear that, like, alright, Alex isn't really talking about demons so much.
+So when we were talking here a little bit about the trajectory of Alex's relationship with David Icke, I think when you're listening to this episode, it becomes painfully clear that like, all right, Alex isn't really talking about demons so much in these past episodes.

 The rabbit hole is so deep that if we're only looking at things like banking scams and engineered wars and engineered terrorist attacks, et cetera, which is very, very important to expose.